Merafe Resources

 Our response

 With regard to water, we ensure that we have adequate supply and storage facilities.
 We have access to different water schemes, we reuse a large proportion of water and we have access to underground water.
-In 2017, the Venture embarked, as part of its water conservation and water demand management strategy, to implement compressive model base water balance at all our sites.
-All of the mines and two of the smelters were completed during 2017 and the rest of the smelters were completed during 2018.
-The water reticulation is comprehensively mapped and assimilated into the model to ensure all water streams are covered.
-The models also have a predictive function which simulates any process changes to assess the impact on the whole water reticulation.
+In 2017, as part of its water conservation and water demand management strategy, the Venture implemented compressive model base water balance at all our sites.
+All of the mines and water reticulation is comprehensively mapped and assimilated into the model to ensure all water streams are covered.
+The models also have a predictive function, which simulates any process changes to assess the impact on the whole water reticulation.
+See natural capital in this report.